waynebloss/hashids-tsql/readme.md

 ## TODO

-- Create `encode2` which encodes 2 numbers, so that each table can have it's own unique set of hashes.
 - Create `encode-A` functions that return `varchar` instead of `nvarchar`.
 - Create TSQL functions for decoding and integrate them into the hashids-tsql generator.
 - See other minor technical TODO items in hashids-tsql/app.js.